 JPMorgan's Dimon says more stimulus needed, warns businesses won't survive more coronavirus lockdowns

-Dimon is urging lawmakers to step up more federal stimulus or else
+Bank exec urges lawmakers to step up more federal stimulus

 JPMorgan CEO Jamie Dimon says another year of lockdowns aimed at slowing the spread of COVID-19 would deal a knockout blow to businesses reeling from the pandemic.